 In the Wiccan tradition it is referred to as a minor sabbat, but really, the holiday isn’t minor at all.
 There are several common themes that are threaded throughout most autumn celebrations.
 If you’ve been in any of my classes or programs, you’ll know that when we talk about celebrations, we start by discussing and choosing a theme.

-One thing that you can do is to contemplate what you are grateful for and then write messages of gratitude down in a journal, on slips of paper to burn, or even on scraps of fabric that you can tie to a piece of twine to make a garland.
-If you are celebrating with a group over a nice meal, you may ask everyone to state something that they are grateful for before your feast.
+One thing that you can do is to contemplate what you are thankful for and then write messages of gratitude down in a journal, on slips of paper to burn, or even on scraps of fabric that you can tie to a piece of twine to make a garland.
+If you are celebrating with a family or group over a nice meal, you may ask everyone to state something that they are grateful for before your feast.
 This allows everyone to be involved in aligning with the energy of the holiday.

 Finally, consider using this sabbat as an impetus to start a gratitude practice.
 This doesn’t need to be fancy.
 You can just take a few moments in the morning to think of 5 things you are grateful for, and then repeat this in the evening before bed.

-Fruit Harvest: Apples and Grapes
+Mabon as Fruit Harvest: Apples and Grapes

 Like mentioned before, Mabon is the harvest of fruits and vegetables.
 Apples and grapes are often eaten at Mabon.

-It’s a great time to harvest anything that you might have in your garden, especially if it’s fruits and vegetables.
+It’s a great time to harvest any food that you might have in your garden, especially if it’s fruits and vegetables.
 No fruit or veggies?
 Harvest wildflowers in your area.
 Another harvesting option is to visit a U-Pick farm.
 These farms allow the public to come in and pick their fruit.
 Usually, you pay by the pound.

 It’s also a really good time to can fruits and veggies.
 Hit up your local farmer’s market if you can- seasonal produce is usually very affordable at the end of the summer.
-Then make jellies, jams, sauce or other deliciousness that you can then process in canning jars and enjoy during the winter months.
+Then make jellies, jams, sauce or other deliciousness that you can then process in canning jars and eat them during the winter months.

 Mabon is fall equinox, and an equinox is a day of equal sunlight and darkness.
 After the fall equinox, the darkness will increase until the end of Winter Solstice, when daylight will begin to increase again.